Andriy-Sydorenko/ajax_test_task/README.md

     Possible sollution - use `driver.activate_app()` and `driver.terminate_app()`
 - Replace `desired_capabilities` for webdriver with `Options object with options kwarg` as it'll be also deprecated.
-- Maybe separate login test into 2 functions(one with invalid inputs, and ne with valid), but since they have the same algorithm, I decided to write only 1 function.
+- Maybe separate login test into 2 functions(one with invalid inputs, and one with valid), but since they have the same algorithm, I decided to write only 1 function.